aeternity/protocol/GOSSIP.md

 Whenever a ping message is exchanged between peers, either a ping request or ping response, the peers also attach a subset of neighboring peers they know of.
-The node that generates the message populates the neighbor list with 30 peers that are randomly selected from its pools (see
+The node that generates the message populates the neighbor list with 32 peers at most that are randomly selected from its verified peer pool (see [Peers Maintenance](#peers-maintenance)).
-[Peers Maintenance](#peers-maintenance)).

 When a ping request is received from another peer, that peer is first checked